 PHOTOS: Top Irish gangsters

-1. Billy the Kid: (1859– 1881) real name William McCarty has become one of the legendary figures of the Wild West.
-His mother was an Irish immigrant who grew up in Ireland and raised her son in a New York slum before heading out west.
+1. Billy the Kid, (1859 – 1881) Real name William McCarty, Billy the Kid has become one of the legendary figures of the Wild West.
+His mother was an Irish immigrant who grew up in Ireland and raised her son in a New York slum before he headed out west.

-3.James 'Whitey' Bulger: (1929 ---) Recently imprisioned for racketeering he was on the run from the FBI for over 14 years.
+3.James 'Whitey' Bulger, (1929 - ) Imprisioned for racketeering in 2011, he was on the run from the FBI for over 14 years.
 A Boston mafia kingpin who is reputed to have killed or ordered the killings of up to 50 people.

-5. Emmett Dalton: (1871-1937) The Dalton gang were al known as the 'Wild Bunch' one of the most famous train robber families in American history.
-Emmett Dalton was a ringleader and the only survivor of the famous Coffeyville shootout in 1892.
+5. Emmett Dalton, (1871 - 1937) The Dalton gang were all known as the 'Wild Bunch,' one of the most famous train robber families in American history.
+Emmett Dalton was their ringleader and the only survivor of the famous Coffeyville shootout in 1892.

-7. John "Legs" Diamond, real name Jack Moran (July 10, 1897-December 18, 1931),was the son of an Irish immigrant.
-Also known as Gentleman Jack he was a famous Irish American gangster and bootlegger in New York city during the Prohibition era.
+7. John "Legs" Diamond, (July 10, 1897 - December 18, 1931) Real name Jack Moran, Legs Diamond was the son of an Irish immigrant.
+Also known as Gentleman Jack, he was a well-known Irish American gangster and bootlegger in New York city during the Prohibition era.
 Famous for surviving numerous attempts on his life

-10. Michael Spillane, much better known as Mickey Spillane (July 13, 1934 – May 13, 1977), was an Irish-American mobster from Hell's Kitchen .
+10. Michael Spillane, (July 13, 1934 – May 13, 1977) Much better known as Mickey Spillane, he was an Irish-American mobster from Hell's Kitchen.
 Spillane, who was called the "last of the gentleman gangsters," was a marked contrast to the violent Westies gang members who succeeded him in Hell's Kitchen.